Instructors In Training (IIT) Program (Similar to “Counselors in Training” or CIT Programs)

 This part-time summer program is available for teens who want to begin training to become outdoor professionals.
 Most participants of this program are past Wolf Camp participants who want to complete our Outdoor Teaching Apprenticeship over multiple summers until eligible for hire as instructors.

 Choose Your Schedule & Budget:

-A) Attend an additional overnight camp week that you haven’t taken in the past in order to further your skills at $775/camp depending on when you apply, plus optional weekend stayovers at $100 each.
+B) Attend an overnight camp week that you haven’t taken in the past in order to further your skills at $775/camp depending on when you apply, plus optional weekend stayovers at $100 each.

-C) Assist at a minimum of two kids day camps during the summer which will cost you nothing if you stay at home each night, or $100 per week if you stay with us in the evenings and overnight.
+C) Assist at a minimum of two day camps (in-person or virtual) during the summer which will cost you nothing if you stay at home each night, or $100 per week if you stay with us in the evenings and overnight.

 Benefits of program:

 - some of the best outdoor educational training available anywhere in the world;

 - apply your mentoring hours toward high school and other volunteer program requirements;

 - eventual eligibility for employment at Wolf Camp and strong recommendations for employment elsewhere.